Muirchú moccu Machtheni: Lasting effects of Muirchú’s work

 Use of the Vita sancti Patricii for all three previously stated reasons is generally agreed on by scholars.
 Muirchú was an initiator of Irish hagiography, and the Vita provides one of the earliest examples of hagiography in Ireland, a model for a tradition that would endure for many centuries to come.
 Muirchú's work would go on to influence later Lives of Patrick, such as the Vita tripartita Sancti Patricii.
-Though very little is known about Muirchú's life, his education background and his desire to help spread Christianity throughout Ireland and encourage conversions can be see through the Vita Patricii.
+Though very little is known about Muirchú's life, his education background and his desire to help spread Christianity throughout Ireland and encourage conversions can be seen through the Vita Patricii.
 Moreover, through examining Muirchú's text it is possible to see an example of what opinions an early Irish Christian had and how he might have imagined his own religious history.
 Like the figure of Saint Patrick that Muirchú wrote about, Muirchú was also eager to help with the conversion process, and his desires are reflected in the Vita sancti Patricii through his historic and literary figure.